itinstructor/SpeedTestPython/readme.md

 # Speed Test in Python

-## Internet bandwidth test in Python with CustomTkinter
+## Internet bandwidth tester in Python with CustomTkinter

 This project leverages using ChatGPT 3.5 to build parts of an application.
 I started with a functional Tkinter program I created using the speed-cli Python library.
 I am adding and integrating features using ChatGPT 3.5 to build some of the code.